Cysiuu/MyWeather/README.md

 # MyWeather
-Small weather app for android
+Small weather app for android <br>
 Currently in development